Brown-University-Library/DiscoveryDays/authorities_hub/README.md

 ```

-Fetch the abstract (for any source) for a given person
+Fetch the abstract (from any source) for a given person
 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 SELECT ?s ?name ?abstract